Ready to know more about San Diego?

 Dudley’s Bakery

-When owner Lydia Bilic took over 60-year-old Dudley’s Bakery in Santa Ysabel in 2018, she tweaked the institution’s ingredient sourcing in a few ways—the bakery now uses cage-free eggs, as well as flour from a family farm in Coronado.
+When owner Lydia Bilic took over 60-year-old Dudley’s Bakery in Santa Ysabel in 2018, she tweaked the institution’s ingredient sourcing in a few ways—the bakery now uses cage-free eggs, as well as flour from a family farm in Colorado.
 Two years later, when Covid hit, Bilic and her staff were recognized by their district for “exceptional dedication” to the community after they extended the bakery’s hours to facilitate times for senior citizens to shop, offered discounts to first responders, and began delivering to those who felt safer at home.
 The business remains a destination for sandwiches, breads, pastries, and coffee.

 Chicken Pie Shop